JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/custom_layout.md

 Specifying extra directories also works for [custom game scripts](write_game_script.md), not just layouts.

 One thing to be careful about with `RWCEExtraDirectories`.
 If you run your script once, and then you later need to change or fix `RWCEExtraDirectories`, you'll have to close and re-open Cheat Engine for your change to be recognized.
-It's kind of a pain, but this might get fixed in a later version of the framework.
+It's kind of a pain, but hopefully you don't have to do this often.
+We might look into making this nicer in a later version of the framework.

 ---